-Hyundai Motor showed the Santa Cruz concept at the 2015 Detroit Auto Show that signified the Korean carmaker’s intent to enter the pickup truck segment someday.
-Following a six-year wait, the production-spec Hyundai Santa Cruz was revealed in April.
+Hyundai Motor showed the Santa Cruz concept at the 2015 Detroit Auto Show, which signified the Korean carmaker’s intent to enter the pickup truck segment.
+Following a six-year wait, the production-spec Hyundai Santa Cruz was revealed in April 2021.

 Hyundai says the Santa Cruz creates an all-new segment straddling SUVs and pickups owing to its SUV-inspired cabin design with an open-bed concept.
 The inspiration behind the design is the new Tucson (the Tucson and Santa Cruz are mechanically related if you haven’t guessed already!).

 Started designing the Santa Cruz with the premise that this is not a traditional truck.
 Something new, it’s meant to thrive in dense urban environments and the open outdoors, small in size but big in adventure.
 It supports your work and play activities with open and closed storage.
 ‘Constructed by contrast’ became our guiding principle throughout the design process.
 Everything from its proportions to its lighting conveys that it’s not truck, it’s Santa Cruz.Brad Arnold, design manager of Hyundai Design North America, on the Santa Cruz

 The sport pickup truck features split headlamps, horizontal bar inserts in the radiator grille, sleek mirrors, funky two-tone alloy wheels, marker light/reflector on the front fenders, sunroof, black shark-fin antenna and roof bars, horizontal tail lamps, and Hyundai branding in a dark chrome finish on the tailgate handle.